nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-1.md

    - [Axe](https://stardewvalleywiki.com/Axe)
    - [Pickaxe](https://stardewvalleywiki.com/Pickaxe)
    - [Hoe](https://stardewvalleywiki.com/Hoe)
 9. Travel south to [Cindersap Forest](https://stardewvalleywiki.com/Cindersap_Forest).
-You will likely have to use the Scythe to cut through [Weeds](https://stardewvalleywiki.com/Weeds) and use the Pickaxe to break a Stone or two to get through.
+You will likely have to use the Scythe to cut through [Weeds](https://stardewvalleywiki.com/Weeds) and use the Pickaxe to break a rock or two to get through.
 Try to time the transition for 9:20 am.
    - If you felled Trees quickly enough, you may have some extra time to use the Scythe to cut Weeds to get extra [Fiber](https://stardewvalleywiki.com/Fiber) and Mixed Seeds.

 ### Cindersap Forest